Eddie Bauer First Ascent Guide Pant Review

 Colorado is blessed with 300+ days of sunshine.
 Add in some snow and higher elevations, the sun’s rays play a big part in our everyday lives.
 Sunglasses are a must for most outings especially with the reflectivity off of the snow.
 These Guide Pants have an Eddie Bauer Proprietary Free Shade fabric.
 This technology actually blocks the sun with a UPF rating ranging from 15 to 50+.

 This is a technical version of the traditional guide pant.
 It’s almost like an advance performance piece with wicking capabilities, an all-season nylon/spandex stretch, and will breathe and shed moisture.

 Final Thoughts of the Eddie Bauer First Ascent Guide Pant

 A wonderful active piece of apparel fantastic for a multitude of outdoor adventures.
 The Eddie Bauer First Ascent Guide Pant will be a solid companion for any of your endeavors.
 The stretch technology, wicking capabilities, functional pockets, and sun block protection are great features that place these above your average hiking pant.
 Pick some up, you won’t regret it.

-For more information and purchase for this and other fine quality pants please visit: www.eddiebauer.com
+For more information on the First Ascent Guide Pant and other fine quality Columbia products visit: www.eddiebauer.com